Logistics · Country Guide

 • Thermal exposure protection for water that can range from 4°C to 20°C

-• Lights and an SMB for lower visibility and boat traffic
+• Lights, SMB, spool, and cutting tool for lower visibility and boat traffic